 5. IMPORTANT: A valid Montreal Comiccon ticket is required to participate in the masquerade on the day of the event.
 Please be mindful when registering online and commit to attending.
 If you use the online registration to reserve a spot and don’t show up, you’re taking away from other participants who would have loved to compete but couldn’t because the show was fully booked.

 6. If more online applications are received than there are available spots, you must email firstname.lastname@example.org to be placed on a waiting list.

 We are introducing Green Room by appointment!
-Book your timeslot in our calendar during online pre-registration or at the Masquerade Desk (Saturday) and show up at the scheduled time in the Fabricville room (room 524) to have your costume judged, speak to the MC, sound technician, ninjas and have your picture taken.
+Book your timeslot in our calendar during online pre-registration or at the Masquerade Desk (Saturday) and show up at the scheduled time in the Green Room (room 524) to have your costume judged, speak to the MC, sound technician, ninjas and have your picture taken.
 You’re then free to enjoy your day until final call time!

 Entries whose online registration form is blank or incomplete will be given 48 hours to adjust their entry, after which it will be cancelled and their spot will be made available again.
 Make sure you verify your form before clicking ‘Submit’.

 Entries who fail to show up to their appointment will be disqualified.

 There will only be a total of 50 entry slots, including advance registration, so be sure to arrive early for onsite registration if you weren’t able to secure a spot during pre-registration!

 1. Microphones will not be provided.
 Using a pre-recorded soundtrack is highly recommended.
 You can submit your soundtrack during online pre-registration.
 On the day of the show, only MP3 files on USB keys will be accepted.
 No files on cellphones, CDs, YouTube, Dropbox or other file sharing sites will be accepted.
 There will also be no Wi-Fi available for downloads.
 The Masquerade team does NOT have a music library to choose your music from.
 If you do not submit a soundtrack, your entry will be silent.
 Be prepared to submit your file during your Green Room appointment.